 Solar thermal hot water is the most cost-effective and environmentally friendly solar energy technology.
 Solar thermal can supply most of your hot water needs and can even be used to heat your home.
 Increasing the amount of clean renewable energy is a critical component of the Berkeley community efforts to reduce green house gases. [more...]

 Green Remodeling Permit Guide - The Green Remodeling Permit Guide walks through the steps to getting permits for a remodel.
 For more information about green building, please see the links for Green Building Program & Requirements and Green Building Resources.
 In addition, the City of Berkeley provides free consultations through the Berkeley Best Builders program to assist in the design and construction of green buildings. [more...]

 Insulating Your Home for Energy Efficiency and Comfort - Why Insulate?
 Properly insulating your home will help reduce your heating and cooling costs and make your home more comfortable.
 Insulation is a smart investment because it provides year-round comfort and savings.
 Heat flows naturally from a warmer to a cooler space.
 In the winter, this heat flow moves directly from all heated living spaces to adjacent unheated attics, garages, basements, and even to the outdoors.
 Heat flow can also move through interior ceilings, walls, and floors—wherever there is a difference in temperature.
 Insulating keeps heat where you want it to stay. [more...]

-Construction & Demolition Debris Diversion Requirements (BMC 19.24) - Building Permit applicants for project types listed below are required to divert Construction and Demolition (C&D) waste and debris from landfill disposal in accordance with Construction & Demolition Debris Diversion Requirements (BMC 19.24) and the Berkeley Green Code (BMC 19.37). [more...]
+Construction & Demolition Debris Diversion Requirements (BMC 19.24) - Building Permit applicants for the projects listed below are required to divert Construction and Demolition (C&D) waste and debris from landfill disposal in accordance with Construction & Demolition Debris Diversion Requirements (BMC 19.24) and the Berkeley Green Code (BMC 19.37). [more...]